JohnEarnest/Decker/docs/decker.md

 If a sound file is unreadable (or the user cancels), it will be loaded as a sound with `size` `0`.

-If an image file is unreadable (or the user cancels), it will be loaded as an image with `size` `(0,0)`.
-Only the first frame of an animated GIF will be loaded.
-If the image contains transparent pixels, they will be read as pattern 0.
-By default, other pixels will be adapted to Decker's 16-color palette (patterns 32-47).
-If the `hint` argument is `"gray"`, they will instead be converted to 256 grays based on a perceptual weighting of their RGB channels.
-Note that a 256 gray image is not suitable for direct display on e.g. a canvas, but can be re-paletted or posterized in a variety of ways via `image.map[]` or dithered with `image.transform["dither"]`.
+There are several possible `hint` arguments to control the interpretation of colors in an image:

+- `"color"` (or no hint): convert to Decker's 16-color palette (patterns 32-47).
+Read only the first frame of an animated GIF.
+- `"gray"`: convert to 256 grays based on a perceptual weighting of the RGB channels.
+Read only the first frame of an animated GIF.
+- `"frames"`: 16 colors, but read all frames of an animated GIF.
+- `"gray_frames"`: 256 grays, but read all frames of an animated GIF.

+The `"frames"` or `"gray_frames"` hints will cause `read[]` of a GIF to return a dictionary containing the following keys:
+- `frames`: a list of images.
+- `delays`: a list of integers representing interframe delays in 1/100ths of a second.

+If an image contains transparent pixels, they will be read as pattern 0.

 12) `write[]` recognizes several types of Lil value and will serialize each appropriately:
 - _array interfaces_ are written as binary files.